channel-io/ch-tts-llasa-rl-grpo/README.md

 We performed continual training of a Korean TTS model starting from the [LLASA-1B](https://huggingface.co/HKUSTAudio/Llasa-1B) checkpoint and evaluated its performance using our internal dataset.

-The results clearly indicate an improvement when applying **GRPO** (Guided Reward-based Policy Optimization):
+The results clearly indicate an improvement when applying **GRPO**:

 * **LLasa1B + 15K Korean**: CER = **0.0266**
 * **LLasa1B + 15K Korean + GRPO**: CER = **0.0204**